Adige-Calculations/OpenFOAM-handbook/README.md

 program so to export a Fluent .msh file in ASCII format the shortest way (from ANSYS meshing) is:

-File à Option à Meshing à Export à Format of input file (.msh)
+File → Option → Meshing → Export → Format of input file (.msh)

 Choose ASCII and then you can easily extract the file in ASCII format by exporting the mesh.
 After you have the file in the working directory,